xrestorff/aoc21/README.md

 # Advent of SQL

 The Advent of Code 2021 in SQL.
-Uses the SQLite dialect.
+Uses the PostgreSQL dialect.